 Never drag sheets from a pile.
 Remove by ‘turning’ off the stack.
 Lift sheets onto a roof, and do not drag over the eaves or purlins.
-Use clean footweear, remove swarf and other contaminents regularly.
+Use clean footwear, remove swarf and other contaminants regularly.
 For further information refer to the MRM Code of Practice.

 Touch Up Paint

 ColorCote® is a baked on paint system which has different weathering characteristics to standard air drying paints.
 Do not use touch up paint on ColorCote® products.
 Minor scratches should be left alone.

 Installation procedures involving self-drilling screws, drills and hacksaws etc., will leave deposits of swarf and metal particles.

 These particles including blind rivet shanks, nails and screws should be swept and washed from the roof at the end of each day.